quantnetwork/blockchain-developer-exercises-foundations/CLASS3.md

 The transaction response will contain a few main components.
 Notice that the metadata components (location and status) are the same for a transaction as they are with a block.

-i.
-Location: Each Overledger DLT data response includes a reference to the location (technology, network) of where this data was taken from.
-This helps with auditing. ii.
-Status: Overledger responses regarding blocks and transactions come with a status.
-Due to some DLTs having probabilistic finality of transactions/blocks and other DLTs having deterministic finality of transaction/blocks, the status object is used to indicate to the developer when the requested data is assumed to be final (therefore status.value = “SUCCESSFUL”) or not (therefore status.value=“PENDING”). iii.
-Transaction = The requested transaction data in standardised and nativeData formats.
+1. Location: Each Overledger DLT data response includes a reference to the location (technology, network) of where this data was taken from.
+This helps with auditing.

+2. Status: Overledger responses regarding blocks and transactions come with a status.
+Due to some DLTs having probabilistic finality of transactions/blocks and other DLTs having deterministic finality of transaction/blocks, the status object is used to indicate to the developer when the requested data is assumed to be final (therefore status.value = “SUCCESSFUL”) or not (therefore status.value=“PENDING”).

+3. Transaction = The requested transaction data in standardised and nativeData formats.

-For parameter by parameter descriptions see the [openAPI3 doc](https://docs.overledger.io/#operation/autoExecuteSearchTransactionRequest).
+For parameter by parameter descriptions see the [documentation](https://docs.overledger.io/#operation/autoExecuteSearchTransactionRequest).

 ###### Auto Execute Transaction Search API Response Origins and Destinations

 In the UTXO model, a transaction contains one or more origins (inputs) and one or more destinations (inputs).
 In the UTXO model the related identifiers have specific meaning:

 - OriginId: This is a reference to a transactionId:DestinationArrayIndex of an unspent transaction output that is now being spent.

 - DestinationId: This is a reference to an externally owned account (controlled by a private key) or to a smart contract address (controlled by smart contract code).
 An externally owned account requires a signature to spent the BTC associated to this transaction output.
 Whereas a smart contract address requires some user defined parameters to be satisfied in order for the transaction output to be spent.

 #### Challenges